Moonire/SCS/README.md

 Consider these 2 sets of points.
 The goal is to compute the transfomation matrix T that satisfies: B = T.A

 A being the coordinates matrix of the blue set of points (starting set) and B the one of the orange set (destination set).
-(Note that the points aren't i order in the following matrices.)
+(Note that the points aren't in order in the following matrices i.e. A[n] doesn't necessarily map to B[n])

 ```python
 import numpy as np